 I watched Fox News in the hotel.
 Donald Trump was on the verge of winning the 2016 presidential election.

 Latitude lines run north and south from the equator.
 Longitude lines (meridians) run from the North Pole to the South Pole.
 The Prime Meridian is in Greenwich, England, a London suburb.
-From Greenwich, east and west longitude lines run 180 degrees around the globe to meet at the International Date Line.
+From Greenwich, east and west longitude lines run 180 degrees around the globe and meet at the International Date Line.

 Hong Kong latitude 22 degrees N